DanielDaCosta/database-connection/README.md

 # Database Connection
-Script for connecting and executing queries into Postgres database.
+Python script for connecting and executing queries into Postgres database.

 # Prerequisites
 Set-up your Database credentials into Parameter Store/AWS System Manager.